BruhLookAtThis/soundKit_SB/AUDIO_LIST.md

 /*--------------------------------------------------INTRO-TO-LOGS--*/
 /*--------------------------------------------------INTRO-TO-LOGS--*/
 THIS IS A LIST OF IDENTIFIED SOUND FILES AND A BRIEF EXPLANATION ON WHEN THEY ACTIVATE

-(NOTE: Many Sounds Are Affected By Random Pitch Changes)
+- NOTE 1: Many Sounds Are Affected By Random Pitch Changes
-(NOTE 2: These Sounds Were Not Heavily Tested, So They May Activate In More Instances Than Written)
+- NOTE 2: These Sounds Were Not Heavily Tested, So They May Activate In More Instances Than Written
-         (Feel free to correct me on any mistakes)
+          - Feel free to correct me on any mistakes
-(NOTE 3: Some Annotations, like "Always Plays", Maybe Be Missing From A Few Entries.
-My Fault Lol)
+- NOTE 3: Some Annotations, like "Always Plays", Maybe Be Missing From A Few Entries.
+My Fault Lol
-(NOTE 4: Files with "Cue" in their name arent actual soundfiles.
-Im moving them to the very bottom of this file)
+- NOTE 4: Files with "Cue" in their name arent actual soundfiles.
+Im moving them to the very bottom of this file

-         (FIRSTLY:)
+          - FIRSTLY:
-         (I tweaked Option 0 of my tool to remove any cue files when processing for Option 0 - This needs to be re-implemented as of v0.0.6)
+            - I tweaked Option 0 of my tool to remove any cue files when processing for Option 0 (This needs to be re-implemented as of v0.0.6)
-         (Hopefully this prevents people from trying to use them, as I dont think its good practice to)
+            - Hopefully this prevents people from trying to use them, as I dont think its good practice to

-         (SECONDLY:) (Just leaving this here for information purposes)
+          - SECONDLY: (Just leaving this here for information purposes)
-         (Oddly, they can still be replaced with sound files, and it will play ingame)
+            - Oddly, they can still be replaced with sound files, and it will play ingame
-         (BUT I recommend you dont do that because they overlap with actual sound files)
+            - BUT I recommend you dont do that because they overlap with actual sound files
-         (On top of that, they ignore volume levels in your settings)
+            - On top of that, they ignore volume levels in your settings
-         (I.e. even if you set music/voice/sfx volume to zero, these replaced Cue files will still play audio)
+            - I.e. even if you set music/voice/sfx volume to zero, these replaced Cue files will still play audio
-         (If you view them in FModel, their metadata will point to relevant sound file(s)
+            - If you view them in FModel, their metadata will point to relevant sound file(s)
-         (
+- NOTE 5: Some BGMs, especially BOSS BGMs, require more sophisticated setup in Unreal Engine
+          - This includes linking them to Cue files, and/or adding Concatenator Nodes to those Cue files (to connect Intros & Loops to a single Cue)
+          - I have only logged this warning for files in which I have personally set up Cues for, so be aware the song you replace but I havent may need one
+          - I have added warnings for those I suspect may require Cues, but I have not tested for sure so I cannot be certain
+          - I honestly think its always a safe option to just make a Cue file though if you see that a BGM has one in FModel

 /*-------------------------------------------------BGM--*/
 /*-------------------------------------------------BGM--*/